bmschmidt/archiveSync/README.md

 1. Synchronize your computer and camera clocks.
 2. Put the directory with your markdown notes under version control.
 (Run `git init` in it, basically, if you haven't already).
-3. Run `./commit` (or `perl commit`), targeted at the proper directory, and keep it
+3. Run `./commit` (or `perl commit`), and keep it
 running: this will continuously commit your changes to the git archive in the repository.
+(Note: right now, you'll have to change the directory name in there.
 4. Type in notes and take photographs as you normally would:^[Except for the warnings below] save your files often, most importantly every time you put down or pick up your camera.
+If you can script an autosave function, all the better.
+Since your files are being committed to git every three seconds, there's no real risk if you know how to use git well.^[(The problem with this, of course, is that no one but no one knows how to use git well.)]

 At home
 -------------

-1. Put the photos from your camera into the photo directory defined in the options section of `matchPhotos.py`.
-2. Run `matchPhotos.py`.
+1. Load your camera's SD card and find it
+2. Run `python matchPhotos.py --help`.
+This will tell you how to specify an import directory (the SD card), a markdown directory, and some other useful options.
-3. Compile your markdown to html; there should now be thumbnails that link to full pictures in your notes.
+3. Compile your markdown to html; there should now be thumbnails that link to full pictures in your notes.^[If, like me, you're using gitit, you may need an additional commit here.]

 Dependencies
 ===========